dawsond34/CARTERCOLEMAN_MADA_PROJECT/data/readme.md

-This folder contains my raw data and processed data for my analysis.
+This folder contains both my raw data and processed data for my analysis.
 Instructions for both uploading raw data and clean / wrangling / exploring / analyzing the data can be found in the "code" folder.